Sir Stamford Raffles's career and contributions to Singapore

-Raffles devised a set of policies and regulations that outlined the objectives of the harbour that helped establish Singapore as a free port.
+Raffles devised a set of policies and regulations that outlined the objectives of the harbour, helping establish Singapore as a free port.
 Singapore was also chosen due to its geographical location to compete with the other harbours that were under the control of the Dutch administration.

-Raffles instituted a local magistrate which ensured peace and order in the thriving settlement.
-Members of the magistrate were selected from the British inhabitants to act under the Resident who was the representative of the British Government on the island.
+Raffles instituted a local magistrate who ensured peace and order in the thriving settlement.
+Members of the magistrate were selected from the British inhabitants to act under the Resident, the representative of the British government on the island.
 The provision of a local magistrate led to the abolishment and control of activities such as public gambling, slavery and cock-fighting, and even subjected pawnbrokers to licensing regulation.

-Oct 1810 : Appointed as Agent to the Governor-General with the Malay States by Minto.
+Oct 1810: Appointed as agent to the governor-general with the Malay States by Lord Minto.

 Heirwin Mohd Nasir